 President and Physician-in-Chief

 Dr. Ellen has expanded Johns Hopkins All Children’s population health efforts with a focus on structural change to impact asthma, obesity and infant mortality.
 As a pioneer of this type of approach and a leader of the Adolescent Medicine Trials Network for HIV/AIDS Intervention, he serves as principal investigator for Connect to Protect®, a community coalition-based program.
 His past research focused on preventing sexually transmitted infections, including HIV, in adolescents and the structural and environmental factors associated with disease transmission.
-Throughout his career he has received more than $25 million in research awards from the CDC, NIH and other agencies.
+Throughout his career he has received more than $25 million in research awards from the Centers for Disease Control and Prevention, National Institutes of Health and other agencies.

 Dr. Ellen joined the Johns Hopkins University School of Medicine in 1999.
 He was named vice dean for All Children’s Hospital in 2011 and president of All Children’s Hospital in 2012.
 He previously led the Center for Child and Community Health at Johns Hopkins and was director of the Department of Pediatrics and Neonatology at Johns Hopkins Bayview Medical Center.
 Dr. Ellen is a professor of pediatrics at the JHU School of Medicine and a professor of epidemiology and population, family and reproductive health in the Bloomberg School of Public Health.
 He has trained more than 40 pre- and post-doctoral fellows in adolescent medicine and public health and authored more than 200 peer-reviewed scientific articles, reviews, and editorial and book chapters.